Cops nab alleged Bay Ridge pumpkin smasher

 The victim took to Facebook to show the surveillance video; according to the victim, the incident occurred around 4:50 p.m. on Oct.
-16 and the pumpkin belonged to his 3-year-old granddaughter.
+16 and the pumpkin belonged to his three-year-old granddaughter.

 The victim also shared an additional video taken approximately two weeks ago during the evening hours in which seemingly the same suspect smashed another pumpkin.

-A day later, the victim posted a photo of a new pumpkin that had been left at his home with a note of goodwill attached.
+A day later, the victim posted a photo of a new pumpkin that had been left at his home with a note of goodwill attached to it.

 According to area residents, he wasn’t the only victim.

-Carlo Scissura, president and CEO at the New York Building Congress, said that the suspect allegedly took two pumpkins from his home.
+Carlo Scissura, president and CEO at the New York Building Congress, told this paper that the suspect allegedly took two pumpkins from his home.